-Security forces battling pockets of resistance in a mountainous Taliban stronghold killed at least seven insurgents Sunday and injured several more, officials said, as militants kidnapped and killed a prominent pro-government activist in another tribal area where the government claims to have near-total control.
+Security forces battling pockets of resistance in a mountainous Taliban stronghold killed at least seven insurgents Sunday and wounded several more, officials said, as terrorists kidnapped and killed a prominent pro-government activist in another tribal area where the government claims to have near-total control.

 The kidnapping took place Saturday night in the town of Khar, the largest in the Bajur tribal region, when a group of about 60 militants stormed the house of Jahangir Khan, said Adalat Khan, a town official.